Friday, January 23, 2015

 We gave the tiny pup the name of Spot because her coat was spotted with black, brown, white, and red fur.

-His ears, head, and back were black and brown, his legs and part of his back and between his eyes were white.
+His ears, head, and back were black and brow; his legs and part of his back, and andthe area between his eyes were white.

-He had beautiful big brown eyes and around his eyes were patches of red fur.
+He had beautiful, big, brown eyes, and around them were patches of red fur.

-My mind now drifts to our fishing hole and how Spot responded when we would catch fish.
+My mind now drifts to our fishing hole, and I wonder what Spowould respond when we caught fish.

 My best friend and I built the old wooden bench that we sat on when we were just spooners.

-We cut two young saplings for the bench legs and dug two very deep holes to place them in.
+We cut two young saplings for the bench legs and dug two bottomless holes to place them in.

 We had brought a wooden plank from home to make the seat.
-The plank was unfinished so we would have to be careful not to get splinters.
+The plank was unfinished, so we had to be careful not to get splinters.

 It was called our Little Spooner Seat.